andresgongora/synth-shell/README.md

 <!--------------------------------------+-------------------------------------->

-This project is only possible thanks to the effort and passion of many, including developers, testers, and of course, our beloved coffee vending machine.
+This project is only possible thanks to the effort and passion of many, including developers, testers, and of course, our beloved coffee machine.
 You can find a detailed list of everyone involved in the development in [AUTHORS.md](AUTHORS.md).
 Thanks to all of you!